gits5213/hjff-website/DEPLOYMENT.md

 This guide explains how to deploy the HJFF website to GitHub Pages with a custom domain.

+> **Note**: The GitHub Actions workflow will automatically deploy when you push to the master branch.

 ## Prerequisites

 - Repository is set up on GitHub